PeterAjaaa/PeterAjaaa/README.md

 Software development has piqued my interest and curiosity from a long time ago!
 For me, it's just fascinating to be able to build things and to turn ideas into real-world projects!

 ### ✍️ What languages you're learning on currently?
-Currently, I'm learning Python and Go.
+Currently, I'm learning Python and Rust.
 There's more to come though!
 One can never have too much knowledge, right?

 ### 🔎 Where can I find you ?
 You can find me here!